-Participating banks, credit unions and nonprofit organizations offer financial education classes, on-on-one financial counseling and financial services.
+Participating banks, credit unions, and nonprofit organizations offer financial education classes, one-on-one financial counseling, and financial services.
 Learn more>

 MyMoney.gov is the U.S. government’s website dedicated to teaching all Americans the basics about financial education.
 Whether you are planning to buy a home, balancing a checkbook, or investing in a 401k, the resources on MyMoney.gov can help you do it better.
 Throughout the site, you will find important information from 20 federal agencies.
 Learn more>

 MyMoney.gov also has resources to help you with your household budget.
 Learn more>

 PowerPay will give you the tools to develop a personalized, self-directed debt elimination plan.
 Discover how quickly you can become debt free, and how much you can save in interest costs by following your debt reduction plan.
 Learn more>

 Curious to see how much your commute costs?
 King County Metro Online will help you run the numbers.
 Learn more>

 The Self Sufficiency Calculator for Washington State site is sponsored by the Workforce Development Councils of Washington State and developed by the WDC of Seattle-King County.

 The Calculator includes a variety of resources, including the Self Sufficiency Standard.
 The Self Sufficiency Standard measures how much income is necessary for a family of a given composition – ranging from a one-person household to a large family – in a given place, to adequately meet its basic needs without any public or private assistance.
 Learn more>